 You should drink plenty of water (between 40 – 68 oz a day at least) especially when you are in the early stages of ketosis.
 Alcohol and soda, including diet, is not encouraged, which should be fine for most bariatric patients.
 We’re not supposed to have carbonation.
 It can stretch the stomach.
 Some coffees and teas are okay, but sweeteners are not.

 Now, bariatric keto plans are even more restrictive.
 You generally have to limit your calories to around 1,000 per day.
 You should get your 60 – 75g of protein and avoid really high-fat foods so you don’t dump.
-If you do decide to follow the this plan, please get some assistance from a bariatric keto professional or support group.
+If you do decide to follow the keto plan, please get some assistance from a bariatric keto professional or support group.

 Don’t attempt to go it alone.